saibotsivad/fiddle-worker-stream-trailing-header/README.md

 For a subdomain, you'll need to add an `AAAA` DNS record pointing to `100::` (the reserved IPv6 discard prefix).

-That comes from the [cloudflare docs](https://developers.cloudflare.com/workers/platform/routes):
+That comes from the [Cloudflare docs](https://developers.cloudflare.com/workers/platform/routes):

 > Subdomains must have a DNS Record
 >